-- What happens when an application terminates? - OS retains some state information of terminated processes (so parent can find out reason for exiting) - This takes up some memory - Calling 'wait()' on a terminated process frees this memory - Zombie - Process state where child process has terminated, but the parent process hasn't called 'wait()' yet - I.e. it's dead, but not completely - Having many zombies uses kernel resources; it's important to 'wait()' on a child process
+- What happens when an application terminates? - OS retains some state information of terminated processes (so parent can find out reason for exiting) - This takes up some memory. - Calling 'wait()' on a terminated process frees this memory. - Zombie - Process state where child process terminates - .. - (It's dead, but not completely) - Having many zombies uses kernel resources; so important to always 'wait()' on child process.